 Learning a new language can be hard!
 And in English there are so many turns of phrase, words and idioms that have means other than what it sounds like.
 It can leave a non-native speaker in the dark as to what is being discussed in a number of conversations!
-Here are a few commonly used slang terms and metaphors to help you out!
+From your American accent training team, here are a few commonly used slang terms and metaphors to help you out!

 A buck - an American dollar